2degrees/django-wsgi/docs/source/manual/index.rst

 far as WSGI support is concerned.

 Hopefully after reading this manual you will realize how powerful WSGI can be!
+But keep in mind this manual simply describes the way third party software can be integrated in your application with *twod.wsgi*; you should still check the official documentation for that third party package.

 .. rubric:: Footnotes